Take Off Your Pants and Jacket: Composition

 Tom DeLonge's guitar style becomes heavier on Take Off Your Pants and Jacket.

 While Take Off Your Pants and Jacket fits squarely within the band's "commercial and conventional" pop-punk mold, it quietly introduces disparate elements into the band's sound.
 It ranges from bracingly fast-paced numbers to slower, more emo-indebted songs.
 Hoppus felt it was a "darker, harder album that pushed the boundaries of what blink-182 could do."
 Roger Catlin of the Hartford Courant said the album boasts "tight little anthems, with precision playing, staccato lyrics and sing-along choruses."
 Joshua Klein from The Washington Post described its familiar "sturdy pop elements — chiming guitars, exciting drums, endearing vocals and ear-catching chord changes."

 DeLonge's droning guitar style was influenced by post-hardcore bands Fugazi and Refused.
 "As Blink grew, I wanted to contribute progressive elements: bring some modernism into the band and change what everyone thought we were capable of," DeLonge said.
 Part of that stemmed from the band's desire to illustrate they were not a boy band, as they felt had been marketed.
 Additionally, DeLonge's adenoidal vocal twang, with its "cartoonish California diction", is prominent.
 Barker's drumming is more technical than before; "Don't Tell Me It's Over" uses an Afro-Cuban bass drum and hi-hat pattern, and another song takes the beat from James Brown's "Funky Drummer".
 One song that developed midway through recording used looping for a danceable drum 'n' bass style.
 Barker used these affectations to differentiate the band from the rest of the pop-punk pack: "Every punk rock band sounds recycled," he confided to Modern Drummer in 2001.
 "It's the same recycled beats.
 Believe me, I know where you took that fill from.
 I'm trying to bring more to the table."

+In interviews surrounding the album, Take Off Your Pants and Jacket was frequently presented as a more mature, introspective step for blink-182, emphasizing its emotional depth alongside the band's trademark humor.
+Hoppus, however, rejected the notion that the band had consciously written a more serious record, instead describing the album as a continuation of blink-182's longstanding balance between heartfelt songwriting and irreverent humor.